aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 combining our multiple, domain-specific reducers.
 It will export a single `RootReducer`.

   * Import `combineReducers` from the `redux` library.
-  * Also import the `BenchesReducer` function we just created!
+  * Also import the `SessionReducer` function we just created!
   * Create a `RootReducer` using the `combineReducers` function.
   * Remember, the `combineReducers` function accepts a single argument: an object whose properties will represent properties of our application state, and values